playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 <!-- filetree:end -->

 Congrats!
-You _technically_ now have a monorepo, even if it's currently missing many conviniences of a well-established monorepo.
+You _technically_ now have a monorepo, even if it's currently missing many conveniences of a well-established monorepo.

 # Maintain Multiple Package Roots with Yarn {#yarn}